Massachusetts Mechanics’ Lien FAQs

 It depends.
 How is that for a lawyerly response!!

 It depends on your situation.
 Experienced mechanic’s lien attorney Alan M. Cohen can provide you with the advice and representation you need in such situations.
-Generally, general contractors do not have to give the property owner a copy of the notice of contract, although as a practical matter it is a good idea.
-Anyone other than a general contractor is required by the Massachusetts mechanic’s lien statute to provide the owner of the property with actual notice of the mechanic’s lien document that you have recorded at the registry of deeds with proper marginal referencing.
-To do that, you can send a copy of the lien to the owner of the property via certified mail and request for a return receipt (this could come in handy as evidence later on).
+Generally, general contractors do not have to provide the property owner a copy of the notice of contract, although, as a practical matter, it is a good idea.
+Anyone other than a general contractor is required by the Massachusetts mechanic’s lien statute to provide the property owner with actual notice of the mechanic’s lien document you have recorded at the registry of deeds with proper marginal referencing.
+To do that, you can send a copy of the lien to the owner of the property via certified mail and request a return receipt (this could come in handy as evidence later on).

 For How Long Is The Massachusetts Mechanic’s Lien Effective Without Filing Suit?

-In Massachusetts, if you have not filed suit within ninety days after you have recorded the statement of account, the document that tells the world the exact principal amount that you are owed for the labor and materials that you provided to the property, as a matter of law, your mechanic lien rights go poof!!
-Following the filing of the complaint, the claimant must record an attested copy of the complaint for enforcement of the lien in the registry of deeds within 30 days from the commencement of the action –filing suit.
+In Massachusetts, if you have not filed suit within 90 days after you have recorded the statement of account – the document that specifies the exact principal amount you are owed for the labor and materials provided to the property – your mechanic’s lien rights, as a matter of law, expire.
+Following the filing of the complaint, the claimant must record an attested copy of the complaint for enforcement of the lien in the registry of deeds within 30 days from the commencement of the action (filing suit).

-Normally, a mechanic’s lien when it comes to personal labor will not hold priority over a mortgage, that is, unless the work that was done began prior to the recording of the mortgage.
-That said, a lien by a general contractor in Massachusetts will only have priority over a mortgage if the notice of contract was recorded sometime before the mortgage funds being advanced.
-Apart from this, there could be a few other minor conditions that could impact the priority of a mechanics lien in Massachusetts.
+Normally, a mechanic’s lien for personal labor will not hold priority over a mortgage unless the work began before the recording of the mortgage.
+That said, a lien by a general contractor in Massachusetts will only have priority over a mortgage if the notice of contract was recorded sometime before the mortgage funds were advanced.
+Apart from this, there could be a few other minor conditions that could impact the priority of a mechanic’s lien in Massachusetts.

-In the case of competing mechanics liens, if there’s not sufficient funds to cover the claims during a foreclosure action, all proceeds shall be distributed on a pro-rata basis.
+In the case of competing mechanics liens, if there are not sufficient funds to cover the claims during a foreclosure action, all proceeds shall be distributed on a pro rata basis.

 What About The Lawyer’s Fees And Other Expenses?

-According to the Massachusetts mechanic’s lien law, interest, costs, and the collections attorney’s fees are not to be included in the total of the mechanic’s lien amount.
-The reason for this is that the Massachusetts Mechanic’s Lien statute provides you with the extraordinary ability to file a lien against property owned by a person or entity with which you have no contractual relationship (unless you are the general contractor).
-The Massachusetts Mechanic’s lien statute as interpreted by Massachusetts courts only allows liens to the extent that the supplies or labor improved the property.
-Obviously, interest accruing on the unpaid bill and the cost of your collection attorney do not usually improve a property
+According to the Massachusetts mechanic’s lien law, interest, costs and the collections attorney’s fees are not to be included in the total mechanic’s lien amount.
+The reason for this is that the Massachusetts Mechanics’ Lien statute provides you with the extraordinary ability to file a lien against property owned by a person or entity with which you may have no contractual relationship (unless you are the general contractor).
+The Massachusetts Mechanics’ Lien statute, as interpreted by Massachusetts courts, only allows liens to the extent that the supplies or labor improved the property.
+Obviously, interest accruing on an unpaid bill and the cost of your collection attorney do not usually improve a property.

 What Is A ‘Legal Property Description’?

 Under Massachusetts mechanic’s lien law, the lien is required to contain a brief description of the property.
-In other words, it must be a description that’s been provided in the appropriate title documents located at the registry of deeds.
+In other words, it must be a description that has been provided in the appropriate title documents located at the registry of deeds.

 Does The Lien Need To Be Notarized In Massachusetts?

-The Massachusetts law on mechanics lien was amended back in 1996.
-So, the part which stated that the statement of account had to be signed and sworn to have been removed.
-However, Massachusetts law does require that a ‘just and true’ statement be filed by the claimant in the registry of deeds, either in the county or the district where the land is located.
-Attorney Alan M. Cohen recommends that notices of contract and statement of account be signed before a notary public.
+The Massachusetts law on mechanics’ liens was amended in 1996.
+So, the part that stated that the statement of account had to be signed and sworn to was removed.
+However, Massachusetts law does require that a ‘just and true’ statement be filed by the claimant in the registry of deeds, either in the county or district where the land is located.
+Attorney Alan M. Cohen recommends that notices of contract and statements of account be signed before a notary public.

 What If I’m Not Licensed?

-There’s no specific law in Massachusetts that requires the mechanics lien claimant to be licensed for them to be eligible to file a mechanic’s lien.
-That being said, someone who is required to be licensed to carry out their work by the state might be penalized for not meeting this particular requirement.
+There’s no specific law in Massachusetts that requires the mechanic’s lien claimant to be licensed to be eligible to file a mechanic’s lien.
+That being said, someone who is required by the state to be licensed to carry out their work might be penalized for not meeting this requirement.

 Lien Cancellation After Being Paid?

-Under Massachusetts mechanics lien law, once payment is made, the creditor’s rights counsel Alan M. Cohen can prepare a notice of dissolution of lien.
-Unlike discharges of real estate attachment which the experienced collection attorney can directly sign, the creditor must sign the notice of dissolution of lien.
+Under Massachusetts mechanics lien law, once payment is made, the creditor’s rights counsel, Alan M. Cohen, can prepare a notice of dissolution of lien.
+Unlike discharges of real estate attachment, which the experienced collection attorney can sign directly, the creditor must sign the notice of dissolution of lien.

 Are There Any Waiver Rules On Liens In Massachusetts?

-The mechanics liens law in Massachusetts statutorily mandates all parties on the construction project to use legislatively designed construction lien waver forms or forms similar thereto.
-Massachusetts is only one of a few states that require this under law.
-It is extremely important to note that if the using a mechanic’s lien form which does not comply with the hyper technical statutory requirements of the Massachusetts Mechanic’s lien law risks creating a defective lien which could nullify and/or impair your mechanic’s liens rights under Massachusetts mechanics lien law.
-Not only that, a contractor and/or supplier may end up getting in a lot of legal trouble due to this simple mistake.
-This is the reason why it is always advised to hire experienced Massachusetts Mechanic’s Lien attorney Alan M. Cohen who is experienced in handling cases of mechanics liens in Massachusetts and collecting delinquent construction debts
+The Massachusetts mechanics’ lien law statutorily mandates that all parties on construction projects use legislatively designed construction lien waiver forms or equivalent documents.
+Massachusetts is one of only a few states that require this by law.
+It is extremely important to note that using a lien form that does not comply with the hyper-technical statutory requirements of the Massachusetts mechanics’ lien law risks creating a defective lien that could nullify or impair your rights under this statute.
+Not only that, a contractor or supplier may end up in significant legal trouble due to this simple mistake.
+This is why it is always advised to hire a knowledgeable Massachusetts mechanic’s lien attorney like Alan M. Cohen, who excels at handling lien cases in the state and collecting delinquent construction debts.

 What Is A Preliminary Notice?

-Under Massachusetts mechanics lien law there are certain notice requirements that are considered as a prerequisite to filing a mechanics lien.
-That said, the notice requirements are going to vary according to whether you have contracted with the owner, contracted with the general contractor and/or with the sub-contractor.
+Under Massachusetts mechanic’s lien law, specific preliminary notice requirements are a prerequisite to filing a lien.
+These notification stipulations vary depending on whether you have contracted with the owner, the general contractor or a subcontractor.

-A ‘notice of contract’ form needs to be recorded as the first “public” notification of your lien rights.
-If your contract is not directly with the property owner (check registry of deeds), you must give actual notice of the ‘notice of contract’ to the property owner.
+A ‘notice of contract’ form must be recorded as the first “public” notification of your lien rights.
+If your agreement is not directly with the property owner, you must provide actual notification of the ‘notice of contract’ to them.

-Another form of a preliminary notice is called a ‘notice of identification.’
-This needs to be provided to the general contractor and owner by any party who has got a contract with a subcontractor or another party, and who doesn’t have a contract with the general contractor.
-The ‘notice of identification’ is required to be given within at least 30 days of the first furnishing of materials or labor.
-This is a very important requirement, since failure to provide the notice significantly limits the lien claimant to the amount due to the 1st tier subcontractor during the time the notice of contract is being filed by the claimant.
+Another preliminary filing is called a ‘notice of identification.’
+This document must be provided to the general contractor and owner by any party who has an agreement with a subcontractor or another party, but lacks a direct contract with the primary contractor.
+The ‘notice of identification’ is required to be given at least 30 days from the first furnishing of materials or labor.
+This is a very important provision, since failure to submit this notification significantly limits the lien claimant to the amount due to the first-tier subcontractor at the time the notice of contract is filed by that party.

-When’s Right Time To Send A Preliminary Notice?
+When’s The Right Time To Send A Preliminary Notice?

-For the parties that are required to provide the Notice of Identification, it should be provided to the general within at least 30 days of the initial furnishing of materials or labor on the project.
+For parties required to provide the Notice of Identification, it should be provided to the general contractor at least 30 days before the initial furnishing of materials or labor on the project.
 The notice of contract (subcontract) is required to be filed after the execution of the contract.
-Further requirements include the subcontract being filed no later than the earliest by – 1-60 days after the filing of the notice of substantial completion, 2) At least 90 days after the filling of the notice of termination, or 3) 90 days after the last furnishing or materials or labor to the project.
-For the protection of their rights, claimants or liens are required to file the notice as quickly as possible soon after entering into a contract, since the lien might be limited to the amount due to the general or the sub-contractor at the time the notice is received.
+Further requirements include the subcontract being filed no later than the earliest of the following: 1) 60 days after the filing of the notice of substantial completion; 2) 90 days after the filing of the notice of termination; or 3) 90 days after the last furnishing of materials or labor to the project.
+For the protection of their rights, claimants of liens are required to file the notice as soon as possible after entering into a contract, since the lien might be limited to the amount due to the general contractor or the subcontractor at the time the notice is received.

 What If The Preliminary Notice Is Sent Late?